lukecav/awesome-wp-speed-up/README.md

 ## Database Optimization Plugins
 * [WP-Optimize](https://wordpress.org/plugins/wp-optimize/) - WP-Optimize is an effective tool for automatically cleaning your WordPress database so that it runs at maximum efficiency.
 * [WP-Sweep](https://wordpress.org/plugins/wp-sweep/) - WP-Sweep allows you to clean up unused, orphaned and duplicated data in your WordPress.
 It also optimizes your database tables.
+* [Optimize Database after Deleting Revisions](https://wordpress.org/plugins/rvg-optimize-database/) - This plugin is a ‘One Click’ WordPress Database Cleaner / Optimizer.

 ## Slow Query and Debugging Plugins
 * [Query Monitor](https://wordpress.org/plugins/query-monitor/) - Query Monitor is a debugging plugin for anyone developing with WordPress.